 Cancellation under the Violence Against Women Act (VAWA).
 Similar to cancellation of removal for non-permanent residents, an applicant for VAWA cancellation must show that he or she has been "battered or subjected to extreme cruelty" by a "qualifying relative" and meets other requirements, including three years of physical presence in the U.S. and good moral character.

 Voluntary Departure.
-If all else fails, this offers way to leave the U.S. without staining your immigration record with a past order of removal (which can make returning to the U.S. even harder), as described in Voluntary Departure vs. Deportation.
-You should discuss with an immigration attorney whether voluntary departure would benefit you based upon your immigration history and how you entered the United States.
+If all else fails, this offers way to leave the U.S. without staining your immigration record with a past order of removal (which can make returning to the U.S. even harder) Discuss with an immigration attorney whether voluntary departure would benefit you based upon your immigration history and how you entered the United States.

 Deferred action.
 This is an agreement by the U.S. government to put your case on hold (neither give you legal status nor deport you).
-It is applied on a case-by-case basis, except that procedures have been formalized for certain young immigrants, as described in Who Qualifies for Deferred Action as an Immigrant Student or Graduate.
+It is applied on a case-by-case basis, and has become much harder to get since the Trump election.
 You would need to speak to the government attorney handling your case to negotiate this relief.

 Prosecutorial discretion.
 This is a decision by the government agency that is trying to deport you to stop trying to do so.
 If you receive prosecutorial discretion, you may be able to apply for work authorization but will not be eligible for other benefits such as the right to travel.
 Usually, persons whose cases are closed based on prosecutorial discretion do not have a criminal record, but there are no set-in-stone rules about who can receive this benefit.
 Like deferred action, prosecutorial discretion is harder than ever to get, and must be discussed with the government attorney handling your case.

 Private bills.
 Laws passed by the U.S. Congress can help an immigrant receive relief from deportation.
 This occurs very rarely and only if there are highly sympathetic facts.
 Private bills are usually an option only if no other forms of relief are available.